 When Can We Expect Action From the FTC?

 When will the FTC issue a decision about the proposed rule?
-Unfortunately, there is still no official timescale known, but our sources indicate we may see action by Q1 of 2024 or potentially, by the end of 2023.
-Of course, any ruling by the FTC will likely be challenged on the basis of whether or not the FTC has governance authority with respect to non-competes.
+An official timescale remains unknown.
+Sources hint at action by Q1 of 2024 or potentially by the end of 2023.
+Any FTC ruling will likely face challenges regarding governance authority over non-competes.

-When the decision is finally shared, there will be both opposition and support for it, and we look forward to seeing the scope of the final ruling.
-How is your company preparing for the ramifications of this pro
+When the decision is finally announced, both opposition and support for it will emerge, and we eagerly anticipate observing the scope of the final ruling.
+Contact us and stay informed on the updates.